JulioCardR/VAS/README.md

 * I don't remeber my master password, what should I do?
   * Just delete the VAS.conf file, go through the setup and add your accounts again.
 VAS is not there to remeber your account information, it's just a tool to make it easier for you to login.

+# Still to come:
+* tab and enter support
+* Might change the way encryption works to make it more secure.